Bob Devaney: Nebraska

 Devaney was the fourth choice of Nebraska's athletic director, Tippy Dye.
 Utah's Ray Nagel and Utah State's John Ralston had turned down the job.
 Michigan State coach Duffy Daugherty also turned down Dye, but recommended Devaney, his former assistant, for the Cornhuskers.
-When Devaney balked at leaving Wyoming for Nebraska, it was Daugherty who convinced him to accept the position because he could potentially win a national title at Nebraska, a goal that Wyoming was very unlikely to obtain.
+When Devaney balked at leaving Wyoming for Nebraska, it was Daugherty who convinced him to accept the position because he could potentially win a national title at Nebraska, a goal that Wyoming was unlikely to attain.
 Devaney joined Nebraska in 1962 and immediately reestablished the program as a force in the Big Eight Conference.
 Prior to Devaney's arrival, Nebraska football had fallen on hard times with seven consecutive losing seasons.
 The 1961 team under Bill Jennings went 3–6–1 overall and 2–5 in conference.
 After a winning tradition up until the early 1940s, Nebraska had only three winning seasons in the two decades preceding Devaney's arrival.